dlchambersjr/book_app/readme.md

 ## Credits and Collaborations
 * Front end starter code provided by Samm Hamm and Allie Grampa
 * Utilizes outside API from Google Books
+* "No book cover" Art is licensed under Wiki Commons.